ucu-cs/template_cpp/include_notes.md

+# General recomendations
+It is important to split large files but is even more important to keep care of your files logic.
+Split subprojects into separate directories.
+For most parts, it is enough to have two files for one class:
+- one header `.h`
+- one code .cpp`files.
+Header `main.h` is mostly useless so one should not create it without adequate justification.

 # The `include` directory

 Since there is no standard C folder structure, you can choose one of the two structures proposed below.
 The rationale behind such decision is that these two are best suited and therefore most commonly used for small-scale projects.